jameshfisher/jameshfisher.com/_posts/2020-10-14-the-electron-process-architecture-is-the-chromium-process-architecture.md

 ---
-title: "The Electron process architecture is the Chromium process architecture"
+title: The Electron process architecture is the Chromium process architecture
-tags: ["programming", "javascript", "electron"]
+tags:
+  - programming
+  - javascript
+  - electron
 ---

 The Electron docs describe Electron as basically a mash-up of Node.js and Chromium.